Navigation

 A couple of important notes:

-• the last update of this book is from 2019 so some of the information will be out of date.
+• the last update of this book is from 2019 (though it may have been re-printed more recently) so some of the information will be out of date.
 It should not be your sole source of information.
-If you find any other books on the ACT, please check publication date!
+If you find any other books on the ACT, please check the publication date!

 • several hikers have reported that that distances between huts are not completely accurate and that they found the trail more difficult than the book led them to believe